blocksds/sdk/libs/version/readme.md

 ## 2. Usage in Makefile

-At the end of your makefile, you need to include `$(BLOCKSDS)/libs/version/blocksds_version.make`.
+In your makefile, you need to include the file `$(BLOCKSDS)/libs/version/blocksds_version.make`.
 Below, an example which includes the file and also checks for older versions of the BlocksDS SDK as well.
 Depending on the use case, checking for the existence of `$(BLOCKSDS)/libs/version/blocksds_version.make` may not be necessary.

 ```make
 BLOCKSDS_VERSION_FILE = $(BLOCKSDS)/libs/version/blocksds_version.make